aristanetworks/go-openssl-fips/README.md

 ### 4. Creating a Dialer with a Reusable Context

-This example demonstrates how to create a `Dialer` with a reusable `fipstls.SSLContext` using `NewReusableCtx`.
+This example demonstrates how to create a `Dialer` with a unsafe, reusable `fipstls.SSLContext` using `NewUnsafeCtx`.
 This creates the `fipstls.SSLContext` once and allows the `libssl.SSLCtx` to be reused across multiple roundtrips, improving performance.
 ``` go
 package main